Dr. Rika Yoshii

 Dr. Yoshii received her Ph.D.
 Degree in Computer Science from the University of California, Irvine (UCI) Before she joined the Department, she was a project leader at Rockwell and a research staff member for the Northrop Research and Technology Center, and then returned to UCI as a researcher for the Educational Technology Center and a lecturer for the ICS department.
 She joined the Computer Science Department at CSUSM in 1993.
 She is a U.S. citizen.
 And she is a proud graduate of the local Point Loma High School (Go Pointers!!)

-She is also the Graduate Advising Coordinator and the Assessment Coordinator of CS.
+She is also the Graduate Advising Coordinator of CS.